brandur/sorg/content/talks-drafts/passive-safety.md

 ???

-The first thing we need to do to solve this problem is to introduce idempotency, which we'll want in both our own service and any foreign services that we're calling out to.
-With idempotency clients can make the same call any number of times and be guaranteed the same result.
-If we're creating a charge through Stripe, only one charge will ever be created.
+A key to solving this problem is idempotency.
+With idempotency, clients can make the same request any number of times and be guaranteed the same result.
+If we're creating a charge through Stripe, only one charge will ever be created for a given idempotent request.
 If we're provisioning a server, only one server will ever be provisioned.

-Idempotency is normally achieved through the use of an **idempotency key**, which is a random string with enough entropy to uniquely identify a request, and which we'll hand off to foreign services as we're making changes.
-The naming of this idea can vary.
-With Stripe it's called an `Idempotency-Key` and sent in via a header.
-With Amazon, it's called a `ClientToken` and sent via a query parameter.
+Idempotency is made possible with a client-transmitted token called an **idempotency key** which is a random string with enough entropy to uniquely identify a request.
+Subsequent retries of the same idempotent request transmit the same idempotency key.

+The naming and implementation of this concept varies.
+With Stripe, these tokens are sent in a header called `Idempotency-Key`.
+With Amazon, they're `ClientToken`s and sent via query parameter.

 ---